-The accounting policies of the reportable segments are the same as the group's accounting policies described in note 3.
-Segment profit/(loss) represents the profit/(loss) earned by each segment without allocation of revenues from investment in financial assets, exchange gain and tax (expense)/income.
+The accounting policies of the reportable segments are the same as the group's accounting policies described in note 4.
+Segment profit/(loss) represents the profit/(loss) earned by each segment without allocation of revenues from investment in financial assets, exchange loss and tax expense.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.